scalameta/scalafmt/docs/configuration.md

 > The safest way to handle this case is by using `scalafix` with a semantic
 > rule like `OrganizeImports`.
 However, on a large codebase, the overhead
 > of using semantic `scalafix` rules might be substantial.

+This rule will separate all import statements into groups.
+If sorting is enabled (i.e., not `none`), imports will also be sorted within each group.

+The rule accepts the following parameters:

+- `rewrite.imports.groups`: defines several sets of regular expressions; each set defines a single group, and the groups are output in the order they are configured (imports not matching any of the regexes will form their own group at the end).
+Regular expressions are applied to the entire parent domain of the import statement, up to and including the final dot.
+- `rewrite.imports.contiguousGroups` (since v3.0.2):
+  - if `only` (default), only consecutive import statements will be grouped
+  - if `no`, grouping will happen on all imports within the same container (source, package, template etc.)

 ```scala mdoc:scalafmt
 rewrite.rules = [Imports]